PyVRP/PyVRP/pyvrp/cpp/README.md

 contain docstrings that are automatically extracted from the other header files present in this directory.
 The documentation headers are generated automatically by Meson during compilation.

+## Logging

+We use `spdlog` for logging in the C++ codebase.
+Logging is done using the wrapper macros provided in `logging.h`.
+DEBUG logs are present only in debug builds, but everything above that is present in release builds, too.
+The logs are shared with Python via the bindings, and further processing can be done there using the familiar `logging` interface.

+Our loggers nest under the top-level `"pyvrp"` logger, and match the folder structure (e.g., `pyvrp/search` uses the `"pyvrp.search"` logger).